 Years of Experience

-For those with one to four years of experience, paychecks typically reach approximately $33K.
-Average pay is typically about $55K for those with five to nine years of experience.
-Overall, the greater share of Office of the Attorney General folks have 10-19 years of experience and earn $73K annually.
+Between the one and five year mark, median pay is $30K annually.
+Respondents who have been working for five to nine years make around $42K per year on average.
+Overall, the greater share of Office of the Attorney General folks have 10-19 years of experience and earn an average approximately $76K annually.

 Certifications and Degrees